JackLeetwan/qa-toolsmith/docs/deployment-cloudflare.md

 - Supabase project with database migrations applied
 - Git repository (GitHub, GitLab, or Bitbucket)

+**📚 For detailed configuration steps:** See `docs/SETUP_GUIDE.md` (Polish) for step-by-step instructions on setting up GitHub Secrets and Cloudflare environment variables.

 ## Step 1: Fork/Clone Repository

 1. Fork the repository or connect your Cloudflare Pages account to your Git repository